 The people who will meet her for the first time today will be taken by her striking, yet elegant appearance.
 They will get to see her warm smile for the first time, hear her cute little chuckle for the first time, and maybe even see a glimmer of the immense talent and strength she possesses, a talent and strength she hasn’t fully realised yet.
 I’m almost envious and ever protective.
 Will they see that she is enlightened beyond her fifteen years on the planet?
 I hope so.
 Will they see that she has an old soul?
 I hope so.
 Will they chuckle in wanton disbelief, at her Amazonian like height?
 I hope so.
 Similar to her first day on the planet she will make waves and touch peoples hearts in a very gentle, positive way.
 She walks into your life like a gentle breeze yet the impression she leaves has all the power of an angry tornado.

-Somewhere not too far from this meeting a low growling can be heard… similar to the one that came to life fifteen years ago.
+Somewhere not too far from this meeting a low growling can be heard, similar to the one that came to life fifteen years ago.
 It’s similar but it’s not quite the same.
 It has grown, aged, and matured.
-The once solitary growl has now became part of a pack of growls that ever grows in watchfulness and devotion.
-As each daughter was born a new growl was added to the pack.
-It’s the sound of a protective and proud Father walking away as his firstborn walks into a room full of people she has never met before.
+The once solitary growl has now became part of a pack of growls that ever grows in watchfulness and devotion – with each Daughter’s birth a new growl was added to the pack – it’s the sound of a protective and proud Father walking away as his firstborn walks into a room full of people she has never met before.
 It’s the sound of a Musician, grinning with pride, as his teenage daughter faces the first day of a Creative Arts venture that will test her talents, and her resolve.
 It’s the sound of a guy who knows how tough it is for her to take this step smiling proudly as he sees her take charge of her Demons and embrace her Angels.
-It’s the sound of a forty two year old man who still carries his teenage dreams watching his daughter go follow hers.
+It’s the sound of a forty two year old man who still carries his own teenage dreams while watching his daughter go follow her’s.
 It’s the sound of pure joy.

 I could tell she was a little tense on the car journey over.
 I expected her to be quiet and pensive, and to be honest I was a little worried that she might bottle it and not go at all.
 Something else was going on with her though.
 She told me that all the after school clubs had been cancelled and that she wouldn’t be staying behind tomorrow for study group.
 Then she told me that the reason for the cancellation was that a girl in the year above her had committed suicide… and I instantly saw the pain, sadness, and bewilderment in her blue eyes… a pain, sadness, and bewilderment that I’m more than familiar with.